-The barrels of your shotgun should always be checked for obstructions before assembly, before loading and immediately following any occurrence in the field which might result in mud, dirt or other debris entering the bore.
+The barrels of your shotgun should always be checked for obstructions before assembly, loading and immediately following any occurrence in the field which might result in mud, dirt or other debris entering the

 WARNING!!
 Never attempt to check for or clear a bore obstruction by loading a shot shell into the chamber of the barrel and firing!
-If there is a bore obstruction this will cause excessive pressures which may result in death or serious injury to yourself or others and damage to your shotgun.
+If there is a bore obstruction this will cause excessive pressures which may result in death or serious injury and damage to your shotgun.